-We also have published Supplier Expectations.
-Among other things, our Supplier Expectations indicate that we expect suppliers to comply with all applicable laws and regulations around the globe, including those pertaining to human rights.
+We have also published Supplier Expectations which, among other things, set forth ITW's expectation that suppliers comply with all applicable laws and regulations, including laws against slavery, human trafficking and child labor and other laws pertaining to human rights.

-Our Human Rights Policy indicates that we are committed to human rights in the workplace.
+Our Human Rights Policy sets forth ITW's commitment to human rights in the workplace.
 Among other things, this includes providing a workplace that protects employee well-being and safety and complies with all applicable laws, including laws against modern slavery and child labor.